k8redfern/cs2XX-ComputerArchitecture/site/topics/output/output-register.rst

         * When the signal is high, the 8 bits from the output register address 256 -- 511

+* It is important that the :math:`signed` control signal is included in the output register as a ninth bit

+    * For the same reason that the registers exist to store the data and separate it from the data bus
+    * Otherwise, when the control signals on the control bus change, the state of the input to the LUT would change

+        * The :math:`signed` signal would likely go low, meaning that a signed int would be output as an unsigned int

+* However, remember that this ninth bit is not part of the data to be output, but storing the unsigned/signed state

 Including Output in the System
 ==============================